compromise-evident/semiprime-training-data/README.md

 FYI: the reported percent correctness is achievable even for 260-digit semiprimes of 130-digit factors!
 But this version is not where it ends.
-Waiting for my GPU...
+I'm now batch-training to leverage that "accumulation" stuff...

 <br>
 <br>